Zonz-Ly/Surfox/README.md

 1. **config.js** → `Installation directory/`
 2. **autoconfig.js** → `Installation directory/defaults/pref/`
    (Create this folder if it doesn't exist)
-3. **chrome** → Open `about:support` in Firefox, find the "Profile Folder" section and click the "Open Folder" button on the right.
+3. **chrome** → Open `about:support` in Firefox, find the “Profile Folder” section and click the “Open Folder” button on the right.
    (You should see numerous files and folders.
 If you see only a few, open the automatically selected folder.)
 Move the entire chrome folder into this directory.

 ### On macOS: